Effective Date: November 26, 1997

 (2) Obtain the review and concurrence of the Chief Counsel or designee of the Center concerned or, in the case of NASA Headquarters, the General Counsel or designee.

-(3) Forward the documented case to the Director, Export Control and interagency Liaison Division, Office of External Relations, NASA Headquarters, with a recommendation that waiver proceedings be initiated.
+(3) Forward the documented case to the Director, ECILD, NASA Headquarters, with a recommendation that waiver proceedings be initiated.

 (4) Advise the applicant in writing that the waiver request has been forwarded to NASA Headquarters for further processing.

-3.2.1 Before a waiver request may be submitted to the Department of State, the following criteria must be satisfied.
+3.2.1 Before a waiver request may be submitted to the Department of State, the following criteria will be satisfied.

 3.2.5 The Exchange Visitor must possess unusual and outstanding qualifications, competence, training, and experience, including a demonstrated capability to make significant contributions in that person's field.

-3.2.6 The Exchange Visitor must not have any outstanding financial obligations to a foreign government or to the United States Government which, in the opinion of the Director, Export Control and interagency Liaison Division, must be satisfied as a precondition for obtaining a waiver of the residence abroad requirement.
+3.2.6 The Exchange Visitor must not have any outstanding financial obligations to a foreign government or to the United States Government which, in the opinion of the Director, ECILD, must be satisfied as a precondition for obtaining a waiver of the residence abroad requirement.

 3.3.1 The Contracting Officer will instruct the contractor or grantee to supply complete and full information about the Exchange Visitor, as set forth in paragraph 3.4.